keep3r-network/ff/disclosures/Incident Disclosure 2023-12-19.md

 - Iron Bank Multisig has the ability to permission contracts for uncollateralized borrowing, where Iron Bank considers the borrowing party credit worthy.
 Iron Bank has previously whitelisted Yearn Finance, Keep3r Network, Multichain, Alpha Homora and PleaserDAO.
 Conditions can be viewed at https://docs.ib.xyz/protocol-lending
 - Keep3r Network Treasury previously agreed two contracts permissioned to borrow Fixed Forex assets from Iron Bank
 - ib_amm `0x0a0B06322825cb979678C722BA9932E0e4B5fd90` allows borrowing of any Fixed Forex asset upto pre-agreed borrowing limits with Iron Bank, allowing DAI to be swapped to Fixed Forex assets.
 Each asset valued at chainlink price quote at time of swap.
 DAI was retained by the Keep3r treasury for the purposes of farming USD based liquidity pools for yield thereby providing collateral value against any outstanding borrows
-- ib AMM `0x8338Aa899fB3168598D871Edc1FE2B4F0Ca6BBEF` allows borrowing of any Fixed Forex asset upto pre-agreed borrowing limits with Iron Bank, allowing MIM to be swapped to Fixed Forex assets.
+- ibAMM `0x8338Aa899fB3168598D871Edc1FE2B4F0Ca6BBEF` allows borrowing of any Fixed Forex asset upto pre-agreed borrowing limits with Iron Bank, allowing MIM to be swapped to Fixed Forex assets.
 Each asset is valued at chainlink price quote at time of swap.
 MIM was retained by the Keep3r treasury for the purposes of farming USD based liquidity pools for yield thereby providing collateral value against any outstanding borrows
 - As a fallback, all other assets held by Keep3r treasury can be utilized to collateralize outstanding borrows held by Keep3r treasury.
 - Details of current assets held can be viewed here; https://keep3r.network/treasury.
 - Details of current outstanding borrows held by the ib_amm and ibAMM contracts can be viewed here; https://keep3r.network/debt